armory/documentation/_spinnaker/pacrd.md

 # Overview

-PaCRD (a combination of "Pipelines as Code" and "Custom Resource Definition") is a [Kubernetes controller] that manages the lifecycle of Spinnaker Applications and Pipelines as objects within your cluster.
-It does so by extending Kubernetes to support Spinnaker Application and Pipeline objects that can be observed for changes through a mature lifecycle management API.
+PaCRD (a combination of "Pipelines as Code" and "Custom Resource Definition") is a [Kubernetes controller] that manages the lifecycle of Spinnaker applications and pipelines as objects within your cluster.
+PaCRD extends Kubernetes functionality to support Spinnaker Application and Pipeline objects that can be observed for changes through a mature lifecycle management API.

 With PaCRD you can:

-- Maintain your Spinnaker Pipelines as code with the rest of your Kubernetes manifests.
+- Maintain your Spinnaker pipelines as code with the rest of your Kubernetes manifests.
 - Persist Pipeline and Application changes with confidence to your Spinnaker cluster.
 - Leverage existing tools like Helm and Kustomize to template your pipelines across teams and projects.

 To get started right away, check out the [Quick Start](#quick-start) section for installation instructions.

-## Pre-Requisites
+## Prerequisites

 To use PaCRD, make sure you meet the following requirements: